fbushell/templar/README.md

 ## About
 This template is meant to be a good starting point when building a web app.
-Documentation includes information on how to utilize this in conjunction with authoring a Squarespace template using the Developer Platform.
-That is the primary purpose of this code base.
-After so many projects, a relatively refined starting point surfaced, this being the result of that.
-Everybody has an approach and style, so after awhile a boilerplate becomes a faster starting point.
-Enjoy.
+It is still a work in progress and needs to be tweaked as well as have updated documentation.
+Working on it...